Kodular/Documentation/docs/components/social/email-picker.md

 ## Overview

 An EmailPicker is a kind of text box.
 If the user begins entering the name or email address of a contact, the phone will show a dropdown menu of choices that complete the entry.
-If there are many contacts, the dropdown can take several seconds to appear, and can show intermediate results while the matches are being computed. <p>The initial contents of the text box and the contents< after user entry is in the <code>Text</code> property.
-If the <code>Text</code> property is initially empty, the contents of the <code>Hint</code> property will be faintly shown in the text box as a hint to the user.</p>
+If there are many contacts, the dropdown can take several seconds to appear, and can show intermediate results while the matches are being computed.

+The initial contents of the text box and the contents&lt; after user entry is in the `` Text `` property.
+If the `` Text `` property is initially empty, the contents of the `` Hint `` property will be faintly shown in the text box as a hint to the user.

- <p>Other properties affect the appearance of the text box (<code>TextAlignment</code>, <code>BackgroundColor</code>, etc.) and whether it can be used (<code>Enabled</code>).</p>
+Other properties affect the appearance of the text box (`` TextAlignment ``, `` BackgroundColor ``, etc.) and whether it can be used (`` Enabled ``).

-<p>Text boxes like this are usually used with <code>Button</code> components, with the user clicking on the button when text entry is complete.
+Text boxes like this are usually used with `` Button `` components, with the user clicking on the button when text entry is complete.

 ## Events